openedx/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

       ...
   </course>

-For more information, see :ref:`olx:OLX Course Building Blocks` in the *EdX Open Learning XML Guide*.
+For more information, see :ref:`OLX Course Building Blocks` in the *EdX Open Learning XML Guide*.

 .. _Obtain the Google Drive File Embed Code: